-Survey results suggest that Babysitters put a wide range of professional skills to use.
+Babysitters seem to require a number of specific skills.
 Most notably, skills in Food Preparation, Driving, cooking, and Cleaning are correlated to pay that is significantly above average, leading to increases of 45 percent, 18 percent, and 16 percent, respectively.
-Most people who know Activities for Children tend to be well versed in cooking.
+Most people who know Activities for Children also know cooking.

 Pay by Experience Level for Babysitter